 Do you know how WordPress got started?

-Today you can create almost any type of digital project with WordPress.
-But it hasn't always been like this.
-Every beginning is hard but it is both the ups and the downs that have made WordPress the undisputed market leader among content management systems.
-Read more about the WordPress success story this article.
+With WordPress you can implement almost any digital project these days.
+That wasn't always the case.
+All beginnings are hard - but both the ups and the downs have made WordPress the undisputed market leader among content management systems.
+Read more details about the success story of WordPress in this article.

 As mentioned above, WordPress is the most used CMS on the internet.
 A high number of users means there is an abundance of published information on all areas of the system so you can find help quickly when you have an issue.
 Just give it a try yourself: Google a question about WordPress directly, in the same way as if you were to ask me about it.
 Chances are you will get one or even several answers immediately.

-In principle, the basic system already comes with the most important functions.
-With several WordPress plugins (extensions) you can also easily extend the functionality of your website and activate additional features.
-Later in this series I will go more into more detail on what plugins can do for you.
-Just like with plugins, you can individualize your WordPress installation with themes.
+In principle, the basic system already provides the most important functions.
+With several WordPress Plugins (extensions) you can extend the functionality of your website without much effort and activate additional functions.
+Later in this series I will go into detail about Plugins .
+Just like with Plugins you can individualize your WordPress installation with Themes .

-With themes you determine the design, i.e. the appearance of your website.
-Depending on your budget and your desire for individuality, you can either use anything from a free WordPress theme (often pretty standard and basic) to completely individually programmed ones.
+With Themes you determine the design, i.e. the appearance of your website.
+Depending on your budget and desire for individuality, you can get everything from free (little individuality) to completely individually programmed at WordPress Themes .

 What about security?

-Because the market share of WordPress is so high, the software is, of course, interesting for hackers and a large target.
-You or your website will rarely be personally attacked.
-However, there are several "bots" on the net that only search out WordPress installations and automatically test common security holes.
-So you should take care to keep your WordPress up to date and secure.
-Many hosts, including RAIDBOXES, offer relevant security features and services.
-In this way you don't have to worry about updating your plugins, themes, or the WordPress core software and you can concentrate on your own content.
+Because WordPress is so widespread, it is naturally also interesting for attackers and offers a correspondingly large attack surface.
+Rarely you or your website will be attacked personally.
+However, there are many "bots" on the web that only search for WordPress installations and automatically test common security holes.
+So you should make sure to keep your WordPress up to date and secure.
+Many host , as well as RAIDBOXES, offer appropriate security features and services.
+Here, for example, you do not have to worry about updating Plugins, Themes and the WordPress core software and can concentrate fully on your own content.

 Everything you do with WordPress you do in the browser and directly online.
 It doesn't matter what operating system your computer has, you just need a browser.
 You can also manage everything from your mobile phone or tablet, for example.
 That means you need a web server to run your WordPress website which is where hosting providers come into play.